THESE 3 THINGS ARE ATTRACTING COCKROACHES TO YOUR HOME

 As well as food, roaches also need moisture and if your home has water sources such as leaky faucets or pipes, or even a damp basement, then it will lure them in, especially German roaches, as they love dark and damp environments.

 Roaches are often found in kitchens and bathrooms for this very reason.
+However, the brown-banded roach can be found throughout your home and not just in the kitchen and bathrooms.

 A common place where they can be found, and it’s one of the first places I inspect, is behind the refrigerator as they have a water supply from the overflow at the back, and they have warmth from the motor, so this is ideal for them.